ArpitM4/InstaFam/README.md

 # InstaFam - Support Your Favorite Creators

 InstaFam is a full-stack web application built with Next.js that empowers fans to support their favorite Instagram creators through secure donations.
-It provides a seamless experience for both creators and their supporters, featuring user authentication, dynamic creator profiles, a secure payment system with Stripe, and a dedicated creator dashboard.
+It provides a seamless experience for both creators and their supporters, featuring user authentication, dynamic creator profiles, a secure payment system with PayPal, and a dedicated creator dashboard.

 ---